Create a Public HTTP Endpoint

 - Click Send to start the conversation

-Edit and modify conversations
+Edit and Modify Conversations

-- Delete Messages: Remove any message from the conversation history to test how your AI handles modified contexts
+You can manipulate the conversation to test different scenarios:- Delete Messages: Remove any message from the conversation history to test how your AI handles modified contexts

 - Edit History: Change previous messages to simulate different conversation paths

-Example usage
+Example Usage

 Start with a simple query: